 “Violin playing simply doesn’t get any better than what Yu delivered Thursday.
 Her intonation exact, her tone silken, her rhythm firm, her line poised.” — Chicago Tribune

 “Yu’s violin playing and commitment put her at least in a rank with many top international soloists.
 It was a memorable and moving accomplishment.” — Chicago Sun Times

 An international award-winning violinist, Yuan-Qing Yu leads an active life as a soloist, chamber musician, and teacher.
 A native of Shanghai, China, Yuan-Qing was appointed by Danial Barenboim as the Assistant Concertmaster of the Chicago Symphony Orchestra in 1995.

-Yuan-Qing Yu has given numerous critically acclaimed performances as featured soloist with the CSO, the Monte Carlo and Radio France philharmonics and the London City Orchestra.
-She has performed concertos under Christoph von Dohnányi, Sir Yehudi Menuhin and James DePreist, among others.
-She also has appeared in recital throughout the U.S. and Europe.
-An active chamber musician, Yuan-Qing Yu has collaborated with Daniel Barenboim, Pinchas Zukerman, Menahem Pressler, Lang Lang and Yo-Yo Ma.
+At age 17, she won the Chinese Nationwide Violin Competition.
+The following year, she captured second prize at the Menuhin International Violin Competition.
+She was awarded the grand prize in the Holland Music Sessions Competition two years later.
+Yu also took third grand prize in the Jacques Thibaud International Competition in Paris.
+She has given numerous critically acclaimed performances as featured soloist with the CSO, the Monte Carlo and Radio France philharmonics, and the London City Orchestra.
+She has performed under Christoph von Dohnányi, Sir Yehudi Menuhin, Marek Janowski, and James DePreist, among others.
+She appears in recitals in the U.S., Asia, and Europe.
+An avid chamber musician, Yuan-Qing has collaborated with Daniel Barenboim, Pinchas Zukerman, Menahem Pressler, Lang Lang, and Yo-Yo Ma.